mkm1879/Civet/README.txt

 		   access, so not needed by most state/users.

 jpedal.jar 	May be either
-jpedal_lgpl.jar	http://sourceforge.net/projects/jpedal/  (No CO/KS eCVI support, or some image types, free)
+jpedal_LGPL.jar	http://sourceforge.net/projects/jpedal/  (No CO/KS eCVI support, or some image types, free)
 		   Included in distribution
 or
 jpedalXFA.jar  	http://www.idrsolutions.com/jpedal-pricing/
 		   You will need the JPedalXFA Edition, Site License XFA (or buy me a OEM license and everyone flies free!)
-		In either case, copy the jar file to the Civet install directory and rename to simply jpedal.jar
+		In either case, copy the jar file to the Civet install directory and rename to jpedalXFA.jar

 log4j		http://logging.apache.org/log4j/1.2/download.html